webduvet/redux-action-hooks/README.md

 ## Inspiration
 This is inspired by Angular's side effects  based on RXJS without all rx library.
-Redux already has ability to observe the incoming redux actions and exposes the middleware for side effects.<br>
+**Redux** already has an ability to observe the incoming redux actions and exposes the middleware for the side effects.<br>
-This creates very simple api how to tap to the redux action flow and create simple clear and testable logic.
+This library creates very simple API to interact with redux action flow and create simple clear and testable logic.

 example